-For example, if a restore point was create in one cloud provider and you wish to restore into a cluster in a different cloud provider, you may need a transformation that edits the container image URLs in some of your resources, or one that changes storage class settings.
+For example, if a restore point was created in one cloud provider and it should be restored into a cluster in a different cloud provider, it might be necessary to use a transform that updates the container image URLs in some resources, or one that changes storage class settings.

-A complete specification of how transforms can be used can be found here.
+A complete specification of how transforms can be configured can be found here.

-Add New Transformation button will open a form for creating
+Add new transform will open a form for creating a new

-On the form, name your transformation, select which resources you want the transformation to be be applied to, and then create one or more operations.
+On the form, name the transform, select which resources the transform will be applied to, and then create one or more operations.